Beijing Foreign Studies University

 Beijing Foreign Studies University (BFSU; 北京外国语大学) is a public university in Haidian, Beijing, China.
 It is affiliated with the Ministry of Education.
 The university is part of Project 211 and the Double First-Class Construction.

+BFSU is a sister university of Peking University (PKU), with both institutions affiliated with the Education Working Committee in the Haidian District.
+Given their affiliation with the same committee, the two universities also maintain institutional and academic links, including the appointment of a former president of one university as president of the other, as well as cooperation in courses and degree programmes.

 History

 BFSU was affiliated with the Ministry of Foreign Affairs from its establishment in 1941 to the early 1980s.
 During this period, the university primarily focused on training diplomats and foreign language specialists for China's foreign service.
 In the 1980s, BFSU expanded its academic offerings to include international studies and research.
 In December 2014, the Institute for Global History was founded to promote research on global interactions, and three years later, in December 2017, the School of History was established under Professor Li Xuetao to provide courses on world and Chinese history from a global perspective, emphasizing multilingual and cross-cultural research.

-BFSU's motto, 兼容并蓄，博学笃行 ("Embrace diversity, pursue broad learning and earnest practice"), was proposed by Premier Wen Jiabao in a congratulatory letter for the university's 70th anniversary.
+BFSU's motto, "Embrace diversity, pursue broad learning and earnest practice" (兼容并蓄，博学笃行), was proposed by Premier Wen Jiabao in a congratulatory letter for the university's 70th anniversary.
 It draws inspiration from Cai Yuanpei's idea of "freedom of thought and compatibility" during his presidency at Peking University, reflecting a global vision, openness to different cultures, and the integration of knowledge with practical action.

+BFSU has trained generations of Chinese diplomats and civil servants.
+BFSU alumni are well known in the Ministry of Foreign Affairs and the Ministry of State Security.